snowch/bluemix-spark-examples/examples/Objectstore/README.md

 - Clone this repository `git clone https://github.com/snowch/bluemix-spark-examples.git`
 - Change into the cloned folder `cd bluemix-spark-examples`
-- Save your spark service vcap.json into this folder (see [vcap.json_template](../../vcap.json_template) for an example or refer to [the bluemix docs](https://console.ng.bluemix.net/docs/services/AnalyticsforApacheSpark/index-gentopic3.html#genTopProcId4) for more info)
+- Save your spark service vcap.json into this folder (see [vcap.json_template](../../vcap.json_template) for an example or refer to the [docs](https://console.ng.bluemix.net/docs/services/AnalyticsforApacheSpark/index-gentopic3.html#genTopProcId4) for more info)
 - Copy connection.properties_template `cp connection.properties_template connection.properties`
-- Next edit the `connection.properties` file with values for your Objectstore service:
+- Next edit the `connection.properties` file to add the details for your Objectstore service:

 ```bash
 ### auth url ###